Kong/kongponents/docs/components/toaster.md

 The message string that allows for displaying longer strings of text to the user.
 This prop is good for more detailed messages.

-Alternatively, if you provide a string as the only argument, it will be treated as message.
+Alternatively, if you provide a string as the only argument to the `open()` method, it will be treated as message.

 <div class="horizontal-container">
   <KButton @click="$toaster.open({